domferr/competitive-programming/README.md

 #### Max Segment Intersections | [Solution](https://github.com/domferr/competitive-programming/tree/main/MaxSegmentIntersections)

-Given an array arr[] consisting of N pairs of type {L, R}, each representing a segment on the X-axis, the task is to find the maximum number of intersections a segment has with other segments.
+Given an array consisting of N pairs of type {L, R}, each representing a segment on the X-axis, the task is to find the maximum number of intersections a segment has with other segments.
 Problem available also on [GeeksForGeeks](https://www.geeksforgeeks.org/maximum-number-of-intersections-possible-for-any-of-the-n-given-segments/).